 The University of Richmond’s School of Professional and Continuing Studies (SPCS) is launching a new graduate program in nonprofit studies.
 The program is designed for current and prospective nonprofit leaders and others seeking a theoretical foundation in this vital, rapidly growing sector of the local and global economy.

 Anne Waleski, vice president and CFO at Markel Corporation, will participate in a C-Suite Conversation Feb.
 12, 8 a.m., at the University of Richmond’s Robins School of Business.
 The program will be held in Queally Hall, Ukrop Auditorium.

 College guide publisher The Princeton Review has selected University of Richmond for its 2014 list of 75 best value private colleges, praising its combination of academic opportunities of a large research university and advantages of a small liberal arts college.

 The New American Colleges and Universities (NAC&U) will present its Ernest L. Boyer Award to University of Richmond President Edward L. Ayers Jan.
 23 during the annual meeting of the Association of American Colleges and Universities in Washington.

 Cammie Dunaway, U.S. president and global chief marketing officer of KidZania, will speak about “Passion, Purpose and Play,” Feb.
 6, 6 p.m., at the University of Richmond’s Queally Hall, Ukrop Auditorium, as part of the Robins Executive Speaker Series.

-The third quarter 2013 CEO Economic Outlook survey by the University of Richmond’s Robins School of Business and the Virginia Council of CEOs finds executives might change how they operate their businesses to implement the new Affordable Care Act (ACA).
+The fourth quarter 2013 CEO Economic Outlook survey by the University of Richmond’s Robins School of Business and the Virginia Council of CEOs finds staffing (finding, hiring, retaining and training) to be the most significant business issue executives are currently facing.